cavaliercoder/cavaliercoder.github.io/_posts/2018-01-13-optimized-abs-for-int64-in-go.md

 each of the functions result in zero allocation operations and zero bytes allocated within the function body.

+## Homework

+A few exercises for the reader:

+1. What if we implemented the assembly for `abs` as a compiler intrinsic, rather than a runtime function call?

+2. What if we used the `PABSQ` instruction included in SSSE3?
+This is not currently supported in Go's ASM.

 ## Conclusion

-The Two's Complement implementation in Go offers portability, function inlining, non-branching code, zero allocations and no integer truncation due to type conversions.
-The benchmarks never showed any significant speed advantage over the branching approach, but this approach was selected anyway as, _in theory_, non-branching code should perform better in more diverse scenarios.
+The Two's Complement implementation in Go offers portability, function inlining, predictable performance, zero allocations and no integer truncation due to type conversions.
+The benchmarks showed a significant speed advantage over the other approaches.

 The end result: